MinecrackTyler/MirageStandalone/README.md

+# Note
+This project contains just the basics, enough to get weaver to work outside of unity, and requires referencing game dlls to do this.
+This is currently not published correctly, so will require modification of Directory.Build.Props as needed

 # Mirage Standalone

 Mirage Standalone package is a .NET Core version of [Mirage](https://github.com/MirageNet/Mirage).
 Mirage Standalone allows the core parts of Mirage to be used outside of unity.